GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-5/index.md

 ---
-title: "The Chromium Chronicle: Coding Outside the Sandbox"
+title: "The Chromium Chronicle #5: Coding Outside the Sandbox"
 description: >
   All code has bugs.
 The Chrome Browser process has no sandbox, meaning those bugs could give malcious code full access to the whole device.
 This episode